 How to Apply

 To begin the IGS application, visit the online application.
 Choose the "Create an account" link as a "First-time user."
-Then, select the "2018 Fall IGS" application term.
+After you create your account, select the "2018 Application Cycle" and then select the "2018/FA IGS RD" application term.

 To complete the IGS application, please submit the following documents through the online application by May 1, 2018: